-Figure 22.
+Figure 20.
 Installing the screw that secures the optical drive

-9. Align the screw holes in the optical drive box with the two screws on the VESA mount bracket and then slide the optical drive box to install it on the VESA mount bracket.
+9. Align the two holes in the optical drive box with the two screws on the VESA mount bracket and then slide the optical drive box as shown to install it on the VESA mount bracket.

-Figure 23.
+Figure 21.
 Installing the optical drive box